 Whether I am teaching, researching, or working on my own fiction writing, I am passionate about the role of creativity in underpinning all models of education, and in advocating for its vitality in building a resilient and dynamic future for our society.

 In my teaching, I help students to develop creative approaches to solving real-world problems by experimenting with non-traditional methods of classroom delivery.
 In “Solo 2020” students developed astounding responses to the challenge of making “digitally live” performance works.
 More broadly, I teach creative practice, communication and presentation skills, cultural and critical theory and theatre and performance.
 I supervise Honours and postgraduate students working in any of these areas or more – recent Honours projects have included creative practice research on digital intimacy, an industry analysis of dramaturgy in Australian theatre, and ethnographies of spectatorship in video gaming.

-I am also passionate about engaging directly with the arts industry.
+I also have a history of engagement with the arts industry.
 My research for Regional Arts NSW developed impact statistics on the economic and social value of the arts to regional communities.
-My reviews for RealTime Magazine and The Conversation develop conversations with a wider public about the contemporary relevance of significant theatre and performance works that shift ideas, aesthetics and histories.
-And my background as a creative practitioner on youth and community performance projects with PACT Youth Theatre and my dramaturgy on a variety of performance projects with leading national artists gives me the privilege of working directly with those artists who make work to change the world.
+My reviews for RealTime Magazine and The Conversation develop conversations with a wider public about the significance of theatre and performance.
+And my background as a dramaturg on youth performance projects with PACT Youth Theatre and a variety of projects with national artists has given me the privilege of working with the artists whose work aims to change the world.